Getting started

 Coach Feedback

-The coach evaluates each athlete individually.
-Athletes and (for under-18s) parents can view the result.
+The coach evaluates each athlete across the five development categories.
+Athletes and parents (under 18) can view the result.

 Completed by: Coaches